 r2# int fa0/0 r2# ip address 10.1.1.2 255.255.255.0

-Now, let’s provide virtual IP address(10.1.1.100), group name VRRP_TEST, group number 10 and priority 110.
+Now, let’s provide a virtual IP address(10.1.1.100), group name VRRP_TEST, group number 10 and priority 110.
 Also, here preempt has been enabled by default i.e. if the master router goes down then the backup router automatically becomes the master router.

 r1# int fa0/0 r1# vrrp 10 ip 10.1.1.100 r1# vrrp 10 name VRRP_TEST r1# vrrp 10 priority 110

-Now, provide virtual IP address(10.1.1.100), group name VRRP_TEST and priority 100.
+Now, provide the virtual IP address(10.1.1.100), group name VRRP_TEST, and priority 100.
 Also, group number 10 is assigned.

 r2# int fa0/0 r2# vrrp 10 ip 10.1.1.100 r2# vrrp 10 name VRRP_TEST r2# vrrp 10 priority 100